Find Samples

 Check out our guide to removing laminate flooring to ensure you don’t damage any of your boards.

-If you find that your laminate flooring feels bouncy beyond repair, you can always come down to your local Tapi store to find our amazing array of laminate options to upgrade your flooring to a more stable option.
+If you find that your laminate flooring feels bouncy beyond repair, you can always come down to your local Tapi store and we'll help you find your new flooring.
+We've got an amazing array of laminate options to upgrade your flooring to a more stable option, including the world-famous Quick-Step laminate.
 You can also find other guides on different flooring issues in our ideas hub, including laminate floor that's separating, or laminate that's bubbling.

 Published: 01-06-2022